 - Find a contact for your hospital.
 How would you normally schedule a tour?
 Who hosts it?
 Call the front desk of your Labor & Delivery (L&D) unit and ask for that person’s email address.
 Then, send them your specific questions about things like whether you’re allowed to eat during labor, whether they offer lactation consultants during the postpartum stay, etc.

 - Do a test drive!
 You may not be going into the hospital right now, but you can certainly drive to where you’ll be dropped off and know you’re prepared for that one step.
+This will help you know exactly how long it will take you to get there when the time comes.

 - ASK YOUR OB OR MIDWIFE!
 They should be able to tell you the best practices for your hospital and hopefully put you in contact with someone who can talk to you about specific questions.